agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 There are two ways to configure our Collection:

-- 1. The plain _object_ way, where we configure everything in an object.
+- **1.** The plain _object_ way, where we configure everything in an object.
      Here we are limited in the creation of Groups and Selectors, because we can't create them on our own.
-The Collection takes care of it instead, which limits us in configuring of these Instances.
+The Collection takes care of it instead, which limits us in configuring these Instances.
      ```ts
      const Collection = App.createCollection({
      key: 'dummyCollection',